 On 22 October 2008, the Company registered a charge over its shares in Achairn Energy Limited to Alliance & Leicester Commercial Finance plc (now Santander Asset Finance plc) as security for a senior loan facility of £6.9 million raised by Achairn Energy Limited to finance the construction costs of the wind farm.
-The liability of the Company under this charge of shares is limited to the value of the Company's investment in shares of Achairn Energy Limited including those shares acquired by the Company from Ventus 3 VCT plc as a result of the Merger.
+The liability of the Company under this charge of shares is limited to the value of the Company's investment in shares of Achairn Energy Limited.

 On 28 November 2008, the Company registered a charge over its shares in A7 Lochhead Limited to Alliance & Leicester Commercial Finance plc (now Santander Asset Finance plc) as security for a senior loan facility of £7.8 million raised by A7 Lochhead Limited to finance the construction costs of the wind farm.
-The liability of the Company under this charge of shares is limited to the value of the Company's investment in shares of A7 Lochhead Limited including those shares acquired by the Company from Ventus 3 VCT plc as a result of the merger.
+The liability of the Company under this charge of shares is limited to the value of the Company's investment in shares of A7 Lochhead Limited.

 On 15 January 2010, the Company registered a charge over its shares in Greenfield Wind Farm Limited to The Co-operative Bank plc as security for a senior loan facility of £18.3 million raised by Greenfield Wind Farm Limited to finance the construction costs of the wind farm.
-The liability of the Company under this charge of shares is limited to the value of the Company's investment in shares of Greenfield Wind Farm Limited including those shares acquired by the Company from Ventus 3 VCT plc as a result of the Merger.
+The liability of the Company under this charge of shares is limited to the value of the Company's investment in shares of Greenfield Wind

-On 17 May 2011, the Company registered a charge over its shares in Osspower Limited to The Co-operative Bank plc as security for a senior loan facility of £6.45 million raised by Osspower Limited to finance the construction of its first hydro scheme (Allt Fionn Ghlinne).
+On 17 May 2011, the Company registered a charge over its shares in Osspower Limited to The Co-operative Bank plc as security for a senior loan facility of £6.5 million raised by Osspower Limited to finance the construction of its first hydro scheme (Allt Fionn Ghlinne).
 This share charge was cancelled on 22 May 2014 when Osspower Limited repaid the loan.
 On 22 May 2014, the Company registered a charge over its shares in Osspower Limited to GCP Hydro 1 Limited as security for a senior loan facility of £7 million.
 The liability of the Company under this charge of shares is limited to the value of the Company's investment in the shares of Osspower Limited.